 Make it easy to contribute: I make sure to clarify that any kind of treat will do: homemade, semi-homemade or even purchased.
 No snobbery allowed!
 For some people, this is the only time they bake all year and they get really excited.
 Other people think baking sounds terrible, or they just don’t have the time– and I want them to come, too.

 Label your goods: I put out paper so people can label their cookies.
 I don’t write out the full ingredient list, but of course you could.
-I do write if something is allergen-free, though, so those people know what’s safe to eat.
-This year we had a couple people who don’t eat dairy so I made these rosemary chocolate chip cookies with dairy-free chocolate, and labeled the batch “dairy free.”
+I do write if something is allergen-free so people with dietary concerns know what’s safe to eat.
+This year we had a couple people who don’t eat dairy so I made these rosemary chocolate chip cookies with dairy-free chocolate, and labeled the cookies “dairy free.”

 Ask some people to NOT bring cookies: My first year hosting a swap, I only bought one party-sized bag of Chex Mix to accompany all the cookies.
 Rookie mistake!
 You need to have some savory snacks on hand to balance all the sweetness.
 This year we specifically asked people to sign up for savory things to make sure we had a good mix–and people brought everything from jicama to hummus.

 Help people get their cookies home: I’ve been providing baggies so people can take cookies home, but I do think Martha is right here, and boxes are better.
 Next year I’ll get boxes so the cookies aren’t smushed in transit.

 Eat lots of cookies: This is obviously the most important rule!
 You don’t have to eat a full cookie of every single type.
 We usually end up cutting cookies into pieces and sharing them so we can try more varieties.